 After recovering from a 1980 stroke, Tavener began to consider himself an Orthodox composer.
 In 1981 he met Mother Thekla, an Orthodox abbess in North Yorkshire.
 That year Prayer for the World appeared, and the composer described it as his most radical work.
 The palindromic Ikon of Light (1983), for chorus and string trio, was enthusiastically received, but still Tavener felt inadequate in his Russian Orthodox faith in comparison with Arvo Pärt, a member from birth and sometimes considered the more genuine of the two.
 After consulting with an Orthodox psychoanalyst, the composer embarked on the massive Orthodox Vigil Service (1984), for priests, chorus, and handbells.

 In 1985 Tavener's mother died; he announced that he would cease composing, but he hardly broke stride.
 Among the works that followed was the heavily recorded The Protecting Veil (1987), for cello and strings.
 Shortly after finishing Thrinos (1990), for solo cello, Tavener had surgery to replace a defective heart valve.
 The composer recovered sufficiently to begin collaboration with Mother Thekla on Let's Begin Again (1995).
 With his first marriage annulled on grounds of non-consummation, Tavener and Maryanna Schaefer were married in 1991.
 The 1992 Virgin Classics release of The Protecting Veil became a best-selling classical CD, spawning further efforts by other labels.
 By the mid-1990s Tavener's popularity in Britain rivaled that of Benjamin Britten in his prime, and he was gaining international attention.
 In 1996 Tavener's father died, and the composer wrote the Funeral Canticle in his memory.
 Tavener CD releases sold consistently on both sides of the Atlantic, and in 1999 Tavener began work on Fall And Resurrection.
-His 70-minute liturgical drama Lamentations and Praises was commissioned by the U.S. chorus Chanticleer and released on CD in 2002. ~ Robert Cummings, Rovi
+His 70-minute liturgical drama Lamentations and Praises was commissioned by the U.S. chorus Chanticleer and released on CD in 2002.
+He suffered a major heart attack in 2007, which worsened his health until he died in 2013. ~ Robert Cummings, Rovi